Review of Lone Star Texas Grill in Kingston, Ontario

 I wasn't thrilled at the presentation of the my burger.
 The burger had a large piece of wilted, slightly brown (from the heat?) lettuce flopping out.
 The salad came in a bowl, and some of the greens also looked wilted.
-It was an interesting salad, as they topped it off with sautéed onions, which were pretty good, and pieces of fried crisp.
-I thought the salad was all right, but could be a bit fresher.
+It was an interesting salad as they topped it off with sautéed onions, which were pretty good, and pieces of fried crisp.
+I thought the salad was all right, but it could be a bit fresher.
 The burger was pretty good, juicy, and seasoned just right.
 I did love the bacon, too.
 Except for the wilted lettuce, I enjoyed my burger.

 My friend ordered the 7-oz steak.
 She asked them to make it medium-rare.
 However, she was given a quite red, rare steak.
 The waitress apologized and got the chef to cook the steak a bit more.
 My friend was happy with her meal after they recooked it.